 It’s not without safety concerns though – please do not use Tea Tree oil if you are pregnant, nursing or have had hormone-sensitive cancers.
 As with almost all essential oils, I don’t recommend using it straight out of the bottle – especially if you have sensitive skin.
-And NEVER take Tea Tree oil internally as it is very toxic.
+And NEVER take Tea Tree oil internally as it is very toxic when ingested.

 According to an article in the International Journal of Aromatherapy, Tea Tree oil has a combination of useful properties including strong anti-microbial activity especially when combined with other oils such as Lavender and Eucalyptus.*

 So, what does that mean for you?